Skip to main content

 Replication Radar

-An MCP server that makes the OpenAIRE Graph more useful for replication.
-Point it at a research field or a paper and it answers the question the Graph structurally cannot: what high-impact work is worth replicating, is there independent reusable tooling to do it, and has it already been checked — with what verdict?
+A tool that makes the OpenAIRE Graph more useful for replication.
+Search a research field and it answers the question the Graph structurally cannot: what high-impact work is worth replicating, has it already been independently checked — with what verdict — and is the software reusable?

 OpenAIRE's only value signal is citation-popularity (BIP! influence / popularity / impulse, classes C1–C5) — paper-bound, and orthogonal to whether a claim is true.
 The Radar joins three sources to add a replication layer on top: